m-wells/AlignedBinaryFormat.jl/README.md

     │ whybitarr │    BitArray{2}(3, 2)    │ not loaded │
     └───────────┴─────────────────────────┴────────────┘

-The file will have the following layout
+The file will have the following layout for each of the stored `Arrays`
-* 6 characters (`Char`) indicating endian-ness of the numeric data contained within
+* a `UInt8` indicating endian-ness of the numeric data contained within
+    * `UInt8(0)` indicates that the following data is little-endian
+    * `UInt8(255)` indicates that the following data is big-endian
-    * `"LITTLE"` or `"BIG   "` (this depends on the host machine generating the file, currently conversion between little and big is not supported)
+    * this depends on the host machine generating the file
-For each of the stored `Arrays`
+    * currently conversion between little- and big-endian is not supported
 * an `Int` indicating the length of the key `length(keyname)`
 * the `String` which is the `key` of the array
 * an `Int` indicating the length of `string(T<:Union{Array,BitArray})`